Last Updated: 27th July

 All the sources are listed above, as is the spreadsheet I make all my calculations in, so feel free to double check the data and let me know if you think something isn’t correct!

 This website is not associated with the Scottish government, UK government, NHS, or any other organization.
-It is just run by an individual.
+It is just run by an individual who does not value his free time.